-- Teach3D: Teach3D: A Toolkit for Effective Teaching of3D Modeling and Spatial Thinking Skills in Middle School.
-To create a rich inquiry-driven learning environment, I developed a 3D printing curriculum that uses an instructional design approach called storylining.
+- Teach3D: Toolkit for Effective Teaching of3D Modeling and Spatial Thinking Skills in Middle School.
+To create a rich inquiry-driven learning environment for economically disadvantaged middle-school students, I developed and tested a 3D printing curriculum that uses an instructional design approach called storylining.
 This approach is intended to promote coherence, relevance, and meaning from the students’ perspectives by using students’ questions to drive investigations and lessons.
 Students worked towards answering the question: “How can we support animals with physical disabilities so they can perform daily activities independently?”
-Students engaged in the engineering design process by defining, developing, and optimizing solutions to develop and print prosthetic limbs for animals with disabilities using 3D modeling, a unique augmented reality application, and 3D printing.
+Students engage in the engineering design process by defining, developing, and optimizing solutions to develop and print prosthetic limbs for animals with disabilities using 3D modeling, a unique augmented reality application, and 3D printing.
 Email me for more details on the curriculum.

 - STEM Career Connections: This is a partnership with UCAR, Utah State University, and the Vail Valley Foundation where we have created the STEM Career Connections (STEMCC) project titled ‘Collaborative Research: DTI: STEM Career Connections: A model for preparing economically-disadvantaged rural youth for the future workforce’.
 Through this NSF funded Innovative Technology Experiences for Students and Teachers (ITEST) grant (NSF#12948709) our project will pursue the broad goal to support economically disadvantaged youth in rural Colorado to develop their knowledge of and interest in STEM and computing careers.
 Read more about the project.

 - 3DARVisualizer: I am looking at ways in which 3D Modeling along with Augmented Reality (AR) can help enhance student spatial reasoning skills and how AR can be used as a 3D model debugging tool for novice 3D modelers.
 Read more about 3DARVisualizer.